postgrespro/mamonsu/documentation/configuration_file.md

 The [metric_log] section enables storing the collected metric data in text files locally.
 This section can contain the following parameters:

 **enabled**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Enables/disables storing the collected metric data in a text file.
-If this option is set to True, Mamonsu creates the localhost.log file for storing metric values.
+If this option is set to True, _mamonsu_ creates the [zabbix.client].log file for storing metric values.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: False